utkarshup49/SolarChain/README.md

 > For test net just run [this file](playground/asset_smart_contract_tests.py) and make sure the variable `LOCAL_NET` is set to false and accounts are properly setup in the [accounts file](playground/account_constants.py).

 > Pycharm was the IDE used.

+# Common Issues
+## Docker Errors
+Logged in but got `unauthorized: incorrect username or password error.`

+Right-Click on the system tray icon, does it show you logged in as username@domain.com?
+If so, Sign out, the issue is that you must login to Docker using your hub username, which is different than your email address, even though in some cases, both are interchangeable.
+You can do this by signing out from the system tray icon, or by logging in at a command prompt, using the syntax `docker login --username your_username_here.`
+If you’re not sure of your username, you can login to the [Docker Hub](https://hub.docker.com/), and your username will be displayed on the far right hand side of the menu bar, next to “Dashboard”, “Explore” and such.

 # Tools